therebelrobot/md-to-epub/examples/chapters/chapter3.md

 The team knew their work had just begun.
 The signal was only the beginning - a door that had been opened, leading to infinite possibilities.

+Looking back at how it all started in [[chapter1]], it seemed almost impossible that they had come this far.
+The [[chapter2|investigation phase]] had been intense, but it had prepared them for this moment.

 As they packed up their equipment that evening, James looked at his colleagues and smiled.
 "So... what do we do tomorrow?"

 Elena laughed.
 "Tomorrow?
 We change the world."

+They would need to consult the [[historical archives]] and possibly reach out to [[Project Horizon]], another research initiative that had been discontinued.

 ---